 cohealth has partnered with Justice Connect to help older people experiencing elder abuse and other legal issues.
 This partnership puts a lawyer into our health care teams to improve legal and health outcomes for older people.

-Some older people decide they want to live with family who will care for them.
+For example, some older people decide they want to live with family who will care for them.
 To do this, they may sell their property or transfer it to their family.
-We can speak to older people to make sure it works for them.
+A lawyer can speak to the older person to make sure the arrangement works for them.

-We can help older people who have signed documents they didn’t understand or didn’t want to sign.
-We can also help older people if they have been treated unfairly by a business.
+Legal help is available for older people who have signed loan documents they didn’t understand or didn’t want to sign.
+A lawyer can also help older people if they have incurred a debt or a fine due to elder abuse.

 Contact a cohealth location to request an appointment.